-- 1. Check the most recent Drug List we provided electronically. - 2.
+- 1. Check the most recent "Drug List" we provided electronically. - 2.
 Visit the plan's website (selecthealth.org/medicare).
 The Drug List on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+Call Member Services to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list. - 4.
+Use the plan's "Real-Time Benefit Tool" (selecthealth.org/medicare) or by calling Member Services).
+With this tool you can search for drugs on the "Drug List" to see an estimate of what you will pay and if there are alternative drugs on the "Drug List" that could treat the same condition.